Winged keel

 The winged keel is a sailboat keel layout first fitted on the 12-metre class yacht Australia II, 1983 America's Cup winner.

 Design

 This layout was adopted by Ben Lexcen, designer of Australia II.
 Although Ben Lexcen "had tried the winged keel idea before", there is conjecture that it was computed and designed by a Dutch aerodynamicist at the Wageningen towing tank (Netherlands Ship Model Bassin).

+In May 2024 a detailed article was published by the Journal of Engineering Ethics which came to the conclusion that Lexcen should not have been credited with the invention on the patent application.
+It also claimed that he had not been involved with the design because he had departed from Holland before the prototype work which evolved the winglets was carried out.